AdobeDocs/experience-manager-assets-essentials.en/help/add-delete.md

 >[!TIP]
 >
->If you want to upload a folder structure to Assets Essentials, you do not have to create a zip file with the folder structure, you can upload folder structures directly.
-A zip file uploaded to Assets Essentials is stored as one ZIP asset and not extracted automatically after the upload.
+>In case you upload a folder structure to Assets Essentials, you do not need to create a .ZIP file with the folder structure, you can upload folder structures directly.
+A .ZIP file uploaded to Assets Essentials is stored as one ZIP asset and is not extracted automatically after the upload.

 ## View upload progress and status {#upload-progress}